mkardous-silabs/connectedhomeip/slc/sample-app/lock-app/README _WiFi.md

 -   _Rapid Even Flashing_ ; (100 ms on/100 ms off)_ &mdash; The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.

--   _Short Flash Off_ ; (950ms on/50ms off)_ &mdash; The device is fully provisioned, but does not yet have full Thread network or service connectivity.
+-   _Short Flash Off_ ; (950ms on/50ms off)_ &mdash; The device is fully provisioned, but does not yet have full service connectivity.

--   _Solid On_ ; The device is fully provisioned and has full Thread network and service connectivity.
+-   _Solid On_ ; The device is fully provisioned and has full service connectivity.

 **LED 1**